-Updated for tax year 2017
+Updated for tax year 2022.

-But, how extensive is this phenomenon that smashes the standard of the 9-to-5 job?
+You’ve probably heard that the gig economy is overtaking how we work — especially since the COVID-19 pandemic.
+But how extensive is this phenomenon that smashes the standard of the 9-to-5 job?

-A gig economy worker is also known as an independent contractor, a contractor or a freelancer.
+A gig economy worker is also known as an independent contractor, a contractor, or a freelancer.
 If you fall into any of those categories, you’re self-employed and part of the vibrant small business community.

-- a writer paid on per word basis;
+- A writer paid on per word basis

-- a wedding photographer charging a flat rate
+- A wedding photographer charging a flat rate

-Keep in mind “self-employment” includes any income you receive while in business for yourself.
+Remember that “self-employment” includes any income you receive while in business for yourself.
 That means whether you work as a sole proprietor, independent contractor, or partnership member — even if only on a part-time basis — you should consider yourself self-employed.

 Whatever the source of your gig economy income, once you pass certain threshold amounts you might have an obligation to file tax returns and pay taxes.